rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 [Consistent Hashing](http://en.wikipedia.org/wiki/Consistent_hashing)
-is a hashing technique whereby each bucket appears at multiple points throughout the hash space, and the bucket selected is the nearest lower bucket to the computed hash.
-The effect of this is that when a new bucket is added or an existing bucket removed, only very few hashes change which bucket they are routed to.
+is a hashing technique whereby each bucket appears at multiple points throughout the hash space, and the bucket selected is the nearest higher bucket to the computed hash (and the hash space wraps around).
+The effect of this is that when a new bucket is added or an existing bucket removed, only a very few hashes change which bucket they are routed to.

 In the case of Consistent Hashing as an exchange type, the hash is calculated from the hash of the routing key of each message received.
+Thus messages that have the same routing key will have the same hash computed, and thus will be routed to the same queue, assuming no bindings have changed.

-When you bind a queue to an exchange, the binding key is a number-as-a-string which represents the number of points in the hash space you wish that queue to appear as.
+When you bind a queue to a consistent-hash exchange, the binding key is a number-as-a-string which indicates the number of points in the hash space at which you wish the queue to appear.
 The actual points are generated randomly.

-So, if you wish for one queue to receive twice as many messages as another, then you bind the first queue with a binding key of twice the number (as a string - binding keys are always strings) of the binding key of the binding to the second queue.
+So, if you wish for queue A to receive twice as many messages as queue B, then you bind the queue A with a binding key of twice the number (as a string -- binding keys are always strings) of the binding key of the binding to queue B.

+Each message gets delivered to at most one queue.

 The exchange type is "x-consistent-hash".